auth0/docs/articles/extensions/authorization-extension/v2/implementation/setup.md

 ### Group Mappings

-Group Mappings allow you to dynamically "add" users to different Groups based on the users' Connections.
+Group Mappings allow you to dynamically add users to different Groups based on the users' Connections.
 Essentially, using the Connection and the groups information provided by the IdP, you can dynamically make the user a member of the group in which you've created the appropriate mapping.

 For example, suppose your users are logging in using their Active Directory (AD) credentials.
 As part of their identity, AD allows users to have group information associated (such as "Administrative" and "Marketing").